VariableMap

 Source

-Iterate over the asset variables
+Iterate over the keys for activity variables

 Source

-Iterate over the keys for asset variables
+Iterate over capacity variables

 Auto Trait Implementations§